addr2data/aws-certification-prep/exercises/ex-003_TestingBasicConnectivity.rst

 Release the Elastic IP
 ----------------------
-Use the following awscli command to release the public IPv4 address
+Use the following awscli command to release the Elastic IP.

+Recall that leaving it allocated, but unassigned will incur a charge.

+NOTE: The associated instance will have to complete its termination in order for the Elastic IP to not be **"In use"** and available for release

 .. code-block::